alosadagrande/tekton-dpdk/blog.md

 * Starting the pipeline every time code is pushed into the master branch of the testPMD Git repository.
 * Pulling testPMD source code from the Git repository where the webhook was triggered.
 * Pulling the DPDK base image from Red Hat's catalog image registry.
-* Building the application using S2i strategy.
-Specific S2i scripts that describe how our application must be built are stored in same Git repository.
+* Building the application using [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) strategy.
-* Pushing the resulting image to a public registry such as Quay.io.
+* Pushing the resulting image to a container public registry such as Quay.io.
-* Deploying the new version of the application into the proper project running in another cluster, the CNF OpenShift cluster.
+* Automatically deploying the new version of the application into the proper project running in another cluster, the CNF OpenShift cluster.

 # Environment

 To create the containerized application, we require:

 * An OpenShift Container Platform 4.5 cluster where the application is built.
-This cluster will be called Development cluster.
+This cluster will be called _Development cluster_.
 * [OpenShift Pipelines](https://www.openshift.com/learn/topics/pipelines) based on [Tekton](https://tekton.dev/) installed as the CI/CD tool.
 OpenShift Pipelines Operator v1.0.1 is available to install from OpenShift's OperatorHub.
 * Demo files:
   * [Demo Repository](https://github.com/alosadagrande/tekton-dpdk)